eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 ### Step 2 - Building the inlist

 For this lab, we are going to start with the same inlist as before, but we'll be adding a few things.
+Start by opening up `inlist_project` in a text editor.
-We will be changing parameters in `&controls`, `&pgstar`, `&colors`.
+We will be changing parameters in `&controls`, `&colors`, and the `inlist_pgstar`.
 Let's start with `&controls`!

 #### `&controls`